-However, to aid comparability the 84 and 120 month ERC values for the Group's purchased assets are set out below.
-These are derived using the same models and assumptions used in the IAS 39 Effective Interest Rate ('EIR') calculations, but the differing bases of calculation lead to different outcomes.
-Amounts shown include loans disclosed as first mortgages and other loans, within loans to customers.
+However, to aid comparability, the 84 and 120 month ERC values for the Group's purchased consumer loan assets, are set out below.
+These are derived using the same models and assumptions used in the Effective Interest Rate ('EIR') calculations, but the differing bases of calculation lead to different outcomes.